urban-wombat/gotables/README.md

    d.
 SortUnique to remove NaN and zero values.

+Some advantages are subtle.
+For instance, **versioning** is easier.
+Your program can test for the presence of particular columns (and their types) before accessing potentially new columns of data.
+And sending a table with additional columns will not break downstream code.

 ## What Is A gotable.Table?

 A gotable.Table is a table of data with the following sections: